Swarchal/phenoScreen/README.md

 Functions for analysing phenotypic screening data, designed to fit in dplyr workflows.

+Functions related to plotting and manipulating 96/384 well plates have been moved to the [platetools](www.github.com/swarchal/platetools) package.

 ## Examples

 Normalising feature data against negative control values within plates, then scaling features via a z-score, and replace features with 5 principal components.